 As long as our sisters and brothers are being locked up in asylum camps and murdered like the boat refugees in the seas surrounding Fortress Europe, are being deported because they don't have legal papers, as long as States and borders exist - just as long we will continue to fight and struggle for a world without barbed wire, without customs, without police and without rulers.
 We ask you, readers of this pamphlet, for complicity in this struggle for a free world.
-Long enough have politicians recuperated (like the foolery about the controls on the metro in Antwerp or the boat refugees that arrived in Antwerp) our struggle by on the one side protesting against 'undemocratic situations' or 'humanitarian tragedies', and on the other side approving in parliament the construction of new asylum camps.
-Long enough has the charity of those who have everything to lose destroyed our dignity and militancy.
-Our struggle without compromise for freedom is taking place - not only here, but in the whole of Europe and the whole world.
+Long enough have politicians recuperated (like the foolery about the controls on the metro in Antwerp or the boat refugees that arrived in Antwerp) our struggle by on the one side protesting against 'undemocratic situations' or 'humanitarian tragedies', and on the other side approving in parliament docility they show the boss.
+What awaits them is the reflection of a society at war (against economic and political rivals, against populations, against one's own natural limitations).